There are now 2 possible online modes for units:

 Students are able to (1) describe the genetic and evolutionary processes which determine human differences within and between populations, describe the basic structure and function of the human body including how homeostasis is maintained, and relate the biology of humans to their evolutionary history; (2) cooperate with other students to complete tasks and solve problems, use the language of human biology appropriately, and present clear and reasoned arguments; and (3) value understanding as a rational approach to learning, appreciate human diversity, appreciate human biology as a rational basis for the understanding of self, and recognise the overlap of human biology with other disciplines.

-- Indicative assessments in this unit are as follows: (1) lab/tutorial participation; (2) online assessment; and (3) end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation & engagement; (2) online assessment; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)